 4. Appropriate Lighting

 Lighting in your bedroom drastically changes your mood and your sleep.
 Having one bright ceiling light is not going to cut it.
 You might have to change the bulbs to a lower wattage or maybe get a more decorative overhead light.
 If you have space for lamps on nightstands they are a more of a practical option.
 A sconce or floor light is an option too.

 Also consider the natural light from the windows in the morning.
 Do you like to be woken up by the sun.
 Or do you need black out curtains and blinds to get the right amount of rest?

 5. Colour Mood

 Choosing the right colour for your bedroom is so important!
-Muted colours and neutrals have a more calming effect if you’re looking to maximise on your sleep time.
+Muted colours and neutrals have a more calming effect if you’re looking to maximize on your sleep time.
 Your walls don’t have to be white, wallpapers can be an alternative.
 Brighter painted colours can still work in a bedroom but think about where the colour is placed.
 If it’s the wall directly in front of you when waking up it could be a little jarring.